jayel888/T1A1-Workbook/README.md

 ### QA Engineer

 Quality Assurance Engineers are responsible for creating and running tests to identify any issues with the software, ensuring the product meets all quality requirements before its launch.
-Their duties generally include monitoring every stage of dvelopement, identifying and analysing any bugs or errors, documenting and reviewing.
+Their duties generally include monitoring every stage of developement, identifying and analysing any bugs or errors, documenting and reviewing.
 They are also expected to create plans for correction, improvements or optimisations (Whitfield, 2022).
 These improvement plans can either be done manually or design automated software to test the products.

 ### UI/UX Designers

+UX/UI Designers are responsible for enhancing usability and user experience of a product.
+They  gather and evaluate data on user requirements to ensure the product or services meets the desired outcome (Pavlou, 2017).
+This includes how users interact with the product, eg. Websites, and designing the graphical elements like menus and widgets, and the overall layout.
+This is accomplished by generating mockups or prototypes (such as wireframes) to clearly demonstrate how the product will function and how it looks.
+They work closely with Product Managers and stakeholders to ensure their target goal is being met.

+Some skills to become a UI/UX include knowledge with design programs such as Adobe Photoshop/Illustrator and Wireframe tools; and Critial thinking/Problem solving, as are responsible for creating ways to optimise the overall user experience.
+Research and Analysis skills also play a part in determining how to improve user experience based on the information and data gathered.

 ### Software Architect

+Software Architects are responsible for determining (Hanenko, 2024)

-### Business Analyst
+### Full-Stack Developer

+A Full-Stack is a term to define individuals who are able to operate and have expertise in both front-end and back-end development (Coursera Staff, 2021).
+Although the term is generally used for web development, it can apply to all types of software development.
+Front-end refers to elements the users see and interact with, and back-end referring to server-side, databases, etc. all the things users can't see.

 ## References

+References
+(A short history of the internet, n.d.)
+A short history of the internet. (n.d.).
+National Science and Media Museum.
+Retrieved June 17, 2024, from https://www.scienceandmediamuseum.org.uk/objects-and-stories/short-history-internet
+(BasuMallick, 2022)
+BasuMallick, C. (2022, April 5).
+TCP definition, model layers, and best practices.
+Spiceworks Inc; Spiceworks. https://www.spiceworks.com/tech/networking/articles/what-is-tcp/
+(BasuMallick, 2023)
+BasuMallick, C. (2023, June 16).
+Compiler and interpreter critical differences - spiceworks.
+Spiceworks Inc; Spiceworks. https://www.spiceworks.com/tech/tech-general/articles/compiler-vs-interpreter-12-critical-differences-to-know/
+(Ben Sadok, 2021)
+Ben Sadok, S. (2021, October 18).
+What is markup language?
+Examples, types & definition.
+Semrush Blog; Semrush. https://www.semrush.com/blog/markup-language/
+(Ben Sassi, 2023)
+Ben Sassi, R. (2023, April 24).
+Compiler vs. Interpreter in programming.
+Built In. https://builtin.com/software-engineering-perspectives/compiler-vs-interpreter
+(Brain et al., 2024)
+Brain, M., Chandler, N., & Crawford, S. (2024, March 7).
+How domain name servers (DNS) work.
+HowStuffWorks. https://computer.howstuffworks.com/dns.htm
+(Coursera Staff, 2023)
+Coursera Staff.
+(2023, August 24).
+What is TCP/IP?
+Coursera. https://www.coursera.org/articles/tcp-ip
+(Differences between IPv4 and IPv6, 2018)
+Differences between IPv4 and IPv6.
+(2018, November 5).
+GeeksforGeeks. https://www.geeksforgeeks.org/differences-between-ipv4-and-ipv6/
+(Guinness, 2023)
+Guinness, H. (2023, November 2).
+What is a router?
+It’s like your WiFi’s post office.
+Popular Science. https://www.popsci.com/technology/what-is-a-router/
+(Indiana University, 2023)
+Indiana University.
+(2023, September 22).
+What is the difference between a compiled and an interpreted program?
+Kb.iu.edu. https://kb.iu.edu/d/agsz
+(Kim, 2024)
+Kim, A. (2024, April 2).
+Indeed.com. https://www.indeed.com/career-advice/careers/what-does-a-software-developer-do
+(Kurose & Ross, 2021)
+Kurose, J., & Ross, K. (2021).
+Computer networking: A top-down approach, global edition (8th ed.).
+Pearson Education.
+(Open University Australia, 2022)
+Open University Australia.
+(2022, October 6).
+What is a software developer and what do they do?
+Edu.au. https://www.open.edu.au/advice/insights/what-is-a-software-developer-and-what-do-they-do
+(Pavlou, 2017)
+Pavlou, C. (2017, August 31).
+UI/UX Designer job description.
+Recruiting Resources: How to Recruit and Hire Better; Workable. https://resources.workable.com/ui-ux-designer-job-description
+(Petrova, 2023)
+Petrova, B. (2023, May 30).
+DNS history.
+When and why was DNS created?
+ClouDNS Blog. https://www.cloudns.net/blog/dns-history-creation-first/